kr1stine/euromod-web-interface/README.md

 data that it uses.
 This [R6](https://r6.r-lib.org/) class is structured and used in a way that should make it easy to replace with another similar class that interfaces directly with EUROMOD.

+The code-base also uses a translator from [shiny.i18n](https://github.com/Appsilon/shiny.i18n) translating all displayed text with the [translation file](inst/extdata/translation.json).

 ### Tests
 Only the `ComputedProvider` has unit tests with the [testthat](https://testthat.r-lib.org/)